The Saltaire Village Website, World Heritage Site

 Hodgson, George

-George Hodgson was the son of William and Emily Ann Hodgson.
-William was born 1841 in Bramley.
+George Hodgson was the son of William Hodgson and Emily Ann Turton.
+William was born 1841 in Bramley .
+He married Emily, 23 August 1879, at Bradford Cathedral.
+Emily was born in 1853, and was 12 years younger than William.

 George served in and survived the war.